lucia-auth/lucia/documentation/content/main/astro.astro/get-session-in-the-server.md

 ---
 _order: 0
 title: "Get session in the server"
+description: "Learn how to get the current session in Astro"
 ---

 This can be used in any server context, including pages and API routes.